oliferovych/oliferovych/README.md

 ## Hello world, I'm Dima!
-- 🔭 Currently working on minitalk
+- 🔭 Currently working on Philosophers
 - 🌱 Currently learning at 42 Heilbronn
 - ⚡ Currently at 42 Core Curriculum
 - 📫 How to reach me: